-From the 31st December 2017 the Council is required to maintain a register of brownfield land (previously developed land defined as set out below) that is considered suitable for residential development.
+From the 31 December 2017 the council is required to maintain a register of brownfield land (previously developed land) that is considered suitable for residential development.
 The Brownfield Land Register is in two parts, Part 1 is a list of brownfield sites in the District that are considered suitable for housing irrespective of their planning status.
-Part 2 of the register is a list of sites that additionally are granted Permission in Principle for housing or housing-led development.
-The register will help house builders identify potentially suitable brownfield sites for development, provide certainty to local communities and encourage investment in local areas.
+Part 2 of the register is a list of sites that additionally are granted Permission in Principle.
+Subject to a subsequent approval of Technical Details Consent, sites with Permission in Principle will have planning permission for housing development or housing led development.

 The register is available to download here, and currently includes the following sites:

-The following map shows an overview of the current Brownfield Land Register.
+The following map shows an overview of the current Brownfield Land Register

 If you have any questions please contact the Planning Policy Team at:Hambleton District Council